Hendrix-CS/csci322/index.md

 <br/>

-Your work in this course will consist of a series of challenging projects.
+Your work in this course will consist of a series of challenging projects from our textbook.
+Taken all together, they will result in a complete working (simulated) computer.
 See the links below for the details and specification for each project.

+**Projects must be completed individually**.
+Your experience of learning how a computer works depends directly on your independent completion of these projects.

+* You **may** discuss the projects with other students.

+* You **may not**:

+    - **Read** any solution to any project, whether from another student, found online, or from any other source.

+    - **Show** your solution to any other student.

+    - **Give or receive help** in debugging a project solution.
+Requests for debugging help must be directed to the professor.

+Any violations of this policy will be referred to the Committee on Academic Integrity as a major violation, with a recommended sanction of failure in the course.

 | #      | Name                                                           | Due      |
 |:------:|----------------------------------------------------------------|:--------:|